Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

      -  On the left part of the *Settings* section, click the *Source attribute* drop-down list and select **Positions** or another attribute that represents a line item.

-     -  In the *Configuration* section, click the *Subexport definition* drop-down list and select the required line item definition, for example **EDIFACT INVOIC export items customer 12.**
+     -  In the *Configuration* section, click the *Subexport definition* drop-down list and select the required line item definition, for example **EDIFACT INVOIC export items Customer 4.**

         ![SG26 Mapping settings](../../Assets/Screenshots/EDI/Operation/ExportDefSG26MappingDone.png "[SG26 mapping settings]")